Skip to Main Content

 Mandibular advancement devices

-Mandibular Advancement Devices, often called MADs, are the most commonly prescribed oral appliances for sleep apnea.
-They fit over your upper and lower teeth, similar to a mouthguard, and are custom-made for a secure, comfortable fit.
+Mandibular advancement devices (MADs) are the most commonly prescribed oral appliances for sleep apnea.
+They fit over the upper and lower teeth, similar to a mouthguard, and are custom-made to provide a secure and comfortable fit.

-These sleep apnea appliances are adjustable, allowing your dentist to gradually shift your lower jaw into the ideal position.
-MADs are typically recommended for people with mild to moderate obstructive sleep apnea and for those who prefer a small, wearable alternative to CPAP.
+These appliances are adjustable, allowing dentists to gradually modify the jaw position over time to improve comfort and treatment effectiveness.
+MADs are commonly recommended for people with mild to moderate obstructive sleep apnea and for patients seeking a small, wearable alternative to CPAP therapy.

 Tongue-retaining devices

-TRDs are less common than mandibular advancement devices, but they can be helpful for patients who cannot tolerate jaw repositioning or who have fewer natural teeth to support traditional dental appliances.
+TRDs are used less often than mandibular advancement devices but may be appropriate for patients who cannot tolerate jaw-positioning appliances or who have fewer natural teeth to support traditional dental devices.

 When looking at sleep apnea appliances, you’ll find some that are custom-made by a dentist and others that are sold over the counter or as “boil-and-bite” devices.